 So, I’m here to show you the facts, in a bid to help you to move forward with confidence if you have been prescribed hydrocortisone cream.

 Steroids are hormones that decrease inflammation; they act on the body’s immune cells.

 There are numerous topical steroids or cortisone’s available, and these medications are divided into four groups based on their potency and chemical structure.

-Cortisone, ointments, and gels are medicines, and like all medications they are associated with potential side effects – especially if they are used long-term.
-So, there are cortisone dangers you need to be aware of.
+Cortisone, ointments, and gels are medicines, and like all medications, they are associated with potential side effects – especially if they are used long-term.
+So, there are very real cortisone dangers you need to be aware of.

 Steroid atrophy: This is where topically-applied cortisone medicines, even low-potency ones, will eventually thin out the skin.
 It is possible to reverse the damage done in the short term, but thinning can become permanent if used over a long period of time.